ocramz/ocramz.github.io/posts/2024-12-16-deep-music-rec-pt1.markdown

 <img src="/images/prefs_graph.png" width=400/>

+This project started from this question, and the curiosity to combine together a few topics I've been curious about recently: audio processing, contrastive learning and graphs.

 # Dataset

+I used the preference graph as supervision labels for the audio embeddings: in a contrastive setting, we consider an "anchor" sample, a positive and a negative one, which are here distinguished by their graph distance.

+In order to limit the size of the dataset I only considered music samples having the largest <a href="https://en.wikipedia.org/wiki/Centrality#Degree_centrality">degree centrality</a>, i.e. the largest numnber of inbound edges (recommendations).
+In simpler words, these are the most recommended albums in the dataset.

 The music preference graph and audio samples were constructed from public sources.

+# Model, take 1

+I initially experimented with

-# Model
+# Model, take 2

-The embedding model is a variation of the <a href="https://sander.ai/2014/08/05/spotify-cnns.html">"Spotify CNN" introduced here back in 2014.</a>
+The embedding model is closely related to the <a href="https://sander.ai/2014/08/05/spotify-cnns.html">"Spotify CNN" introduced here back in 2014.</a>

 The NN architecture can be broken down as follows: